gabriele-panebianco-inaf/WPMexample/README.md

 # WPMexample
-This is a mock repository for WPM
+This is a cool repository for WPM.